 Movement gives me wings and a sense of freedom.
 Like a bird soaring above, filled with happiness and love.
 Fulfilling my destiny by just being me.

-The centerpiece of Community Action is a robust program of movement workshops, launched in 2000 in partnership with Sanctuary for Families.
-The program has since expanded to include Safe Horizon and many other New York City organizations.
-Community Action offers over 500 free workshops annually to individuals and families who are on journeys to healthier futures.
+The centerpiece of Community Action is a robust program of movement workshops that addresses trauma, launched in 2000 in partnership with Sanctuary for Families.
+The program has since expanded to include Safe Horizon, Barrier Free Living, Sakhi, Community Health Action of Staten Island among many other New York City organizations.
+Community Action offers over 365 free workshops annually to individuals and families who are on journeys to healthier futures.

 Intimate partner violence survivors have often lacked the power to make choices in their own lives because their impulses have been controlled by another person.
 A collaborative workshop environment, paired with our four-part program model, helps these survivors with issues of choice, self-expression, trust, and sharing.